egumasa/engagement-annotation-project/docs/5_supplementary_tags/1_Material_ref.md

 This is because the automatic system I used to segment the essay into sentences is not perfect.
 In such cases, we will still tag the fragment of the citation as `CITATION`. (see more example of this kind)

+{: .caution}
+> `SOURCE` and `CITATION` are sister tags. `CITATION` should be used only when the “source” (used in a general sense) is formatted in accordance with any academic format (e.g., APA, MLA, Chicago, etc.).
+See following sections for different patterns of `CITATION`.

 ### 1. Narrative citation—Author (DATE) pattern
 Narrative citation pattern is where author's name is explicitly referenced in the prose.